mf-andres/zoomcamp-project/README.md

 5. Click "Create Service Account".
 Enter a name for your service account and click "Create".

 6. In the "Service account permissions" section, grant the service account the appropriate roles and permissions for your project.
-Grant the followin roles: "Storage Admin", ...
+Grant the followin roles: "Storage Admin", "BigQuery Admin", ...

 7. Click "Continue" and then "Done" to create the service account.